 Thankfully though there’s makeup, great skincare and loads of different treatments available now.
-We all have our favourite concealers and skincare regime, but while we’ve all heard of treatments like Botox, not many of us really know how it actually works.
+We all have our favourite concealers and skincare regime, but while we’ve all heard of treatments like anti-wrinkle treatments, commonly called Botox, not many of us really know how it actually works.
 Let’s take a look at what the anti-wrinkle treatment does and how it manages to reduce dynamic lines.

 What does Botox do?

-Botox has been around for quite a while now, but in the last few years it has become the number one non-invasive aesthetic treatment due to its ability to diminish dynamic lines.
-So, how exactly does Botox work?
+Anti-wrinkle treatments have been around for quite a while now, but in the last few years it has become the number one non-invasive aesthetic treatment due to its ability to diminish dynamic lines.
+So, how exactly does it work?
 Well, it is injected into the muscles around the forehead, frown lines, crow’s feet, bunny lines or lipstick lines, and effectively blocks the signals that are sent between the nerves and the muscles.

 By ‘freezing’ the muscle, this causes it to relax, and as a consequence, stops the folding and crumpling of the skin above the muscle, reducing the formation and appearance of lines and wrinkles in that area.
 Sounds a bit science-y?
 It is, but who knew science could be so interesting.

 This muscle paralysis lasts about three months, giving you a smoother, line-free appearance until the toxin metabolises.
 After this, you might consider repeating the treatment to get the same effects.